Truth About ERP Bolt-Ons

-- Integration implies that application programs utilize a common database, with minimal file duplication, and the data is update across the system in real time.
+- Integration implies that application programs utilize a common database, with minimal file duplication, and data updating across the system in real time.
 Understand what your provider means when they say their bolt-on application is “fully integrated” with the ERP system.

 - Know the degree of real-time information your business requires in the application area in question.
 For some functions, lack of real-time integration is a hindrance to usability.

-There are basically four ways to add specific functionality with an ERP bolt-on, and each has its own level of benefits and risks.
+There are basically four ways to add specific functionality with an ERP bolt-on, but each has its own level of benefits and risks.
 Understanding the makeup of good, bad, and potentially ugly risks for each will make your road ahead much smoother.

-- Implement an add-on module from your ERP provider: Usually pretty good A bolt-on developed by your ERP provider is a good choice.
-It will add value to their core product will most likely be fully integrated, use the same platform, and have good customer support from a team you’re likely already using.
-To reduce implementation risk, some ERP consultants advise new customers to become competent with a core ERP package first, and later circle back and implement a bolt-on.
-However, if a very substantial part of your ERP justification results from a bolt-on module, you need to either implement the bolt-on at original go-live or find an ERP package with the desired capabilities built into the core functionality.
+- Implement an add-on module from your ERP provider.
+Risk Rating: Usually pretty good A bolt-on application developed by your ERP provider is a good choice.
+It will add value to their core product, likely be fully integrated, use the same platform, and have good customer support from a team you’re likely already using.
+To reduce implementation risk, some ERP consultants advise new customers to become competent with a core ERP package first before extending.
+Then, later circle back and implement a bolt-on.
+However, if a substantial part of your ERP justification results from a bolt-on module, you need to either implement the bolt-on at original go-live, or find an ERP package with the desired capabilities built into the core functionality.

-- Install a module your ERP company has acquired: Not quite as good As an alternative to developing additional functionality within their base ERP offering, many vendors purchase third-party applications and sell the acquired software as a bolt-on module.
+- Install a module your ERP company has acquired: Risk Rating: Not quite as good As an alternative to developing additional functionality within their base ERP offering, many vendors purchase third-party applications and sell the acquired software as a bolt-on module.
 During the integration period, acquired applications can be klugey; consider waiting for the dust to settle before jumping in.
-Beware of ERP packages constructed mainly of third party bolt-ons – they tend to have data redundancies and integration issues.
-When an ERP vendor routinely uses optional bolt-ons to provide “point solutions,” it could be a sign that their package is in a state of decline.
-During a software evaluation, ask vendors about this.
+Beware of ERP packages constructed mainly of third-party bolt-ons.
+They tend to have data redundancies and integration issues.
+When an ERP vendor routinely uses optional bolt-ons to provide “point solutions,” it could be a sign that their solution is in a state of decline.
+During a software evaluation, ask vendors about this; then make your determination.

-- Unsupported bolt on from a non-partner: Could get ugly Think twice, and then one more time before implementing or integrating any unsupported solution!
+- Unsupported bolt on from a non-partner: Risk Rating: Could get ugly Think twice, and then one more time before implementing or integrating any unsupported solution!